NATIONAL COMIC BOOK DAY | SEPTEMBER 25

 People who collect comic books are known as pannapictagraphist.

-In 1933, a comic book, Famous Funnies, appeared in the United States and is believed to be the first real comic book.
-It was a reprinting of earlier newspaper comic strips which established many of the story-telling devices used in comics.
+In 1933, a comic book, Famous Funnies, appeared in the United States.
+Many believe the work to be the first real comic book.
+The reprinting of earlier newspaper comic strips established many of the story-telling devices used in comics.

 Pick up a comic book to read and use #NationalComicBookDay to post on social media.